damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] New team member: Comment with a screenshot verifying that your hard drive is encrypted (`Command` + `Shift` + `3` on Mac).
 * [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 * [ ] New team member: Make an improvement to the handbook (something that you wished was there), assign the merge request (MR) to your manager and link the MR url in this onboarding issue.
+* [ ] Follow the Git and GitLab course on [Platzi](https://courses.platzi.com/courses/git-gitlab/)
+* [ ] Become familiar with how GitLab works by learning our [GitLab Basics](http://doc.gitlab.com/ce/gitlab-basics/README.html)
+* [ ] Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/) where you can [download](https://tools.google.com/dlpage/drive/index.html?hl=en) to work offline.
+Be aware your google calendar (tied to your GitLab account) is internally viewable by default, you might want to [change this](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en) in your calendar settings.

 ### FOR ENGINEERING ONLY (Devs, PEs, SEs)